Water Filtration

 Absorption

-Absorption filters usually contain granular activated carbon which is highly effective at capturing water-borne contaminants because it’s internal surface is covered in nooks and crannies that trap chemical impurities such as chlorine.
+Absorption filters usually contain granular activated carbon which is highly effective at capturing water-borne contaminants.
+The internal surface of this carbon is covered in nooks and crannies that trap chemical impurities such as chlorine.
 Some filters use carbon block elements which are more effective and carry a micron rating for particle removal.

 Sequestration

 Sequestration is the act of chemically isolating a substance.
-Food grade polyphosphate is often used in scale inhibiting filters to sequester the calcium and magnesium minerals which cause limescale and corrosion.
-This only inhibits scale but does not soften the water, keeping the minerals within the solution while preventing them from forming scale.
+Food grade polyphosphate is often used in scale inhibiting filters to sequester the calcium and magnesium minerals.
+This inhibits limescale and corrosion but does not soften the water.
+Sequestration keeps the minerals within the solution while preventing them from forming scale.

 Ion Exchange

-Ion exchange softens hard water by exchanging the magnesium and calcium ions found in water with other ions like sodium or hydrogen.
-Because ion exchange physically removes the hard minerals it is suitable for applications where water is kept at a constant high temperature such as commercial coffee machines.
+Ion exchange softens hard water by exchanging the magnesium and calcium ions with other ions like sodium or hydrogen.
+Ion exchange physically removes the hard minerals in water.
+It is suitable for applications where water is kept at a constant high temperature such as commercial coffee machines.

 Reverse Osmosis

-Reverse osmosis (RO) removes dissolved inorganic solids, such as magnesium and calcium ions, from water by forcing it through a semipermeable membrane under pressure so that water passes but most of the contaminants are left behind.
-Reverse osmosis is usually combined with other filters, such as mechanical and absorption, in order to offer the finest level of filtration available when 99.9% pure water is required.
+Reverse osmosis (RO) removes dissolved inorganic solids, such as magnesium and calcium ions, from water.
+By forcing water through a semipermeable membrane under pressure the water passes but most of the contaminants are left behind.
+Reverse osmosis is usually combined with other types of filters in order to offer the finest level of filtration available.